-For more information, see Section 12.5.2, "Routing a Shipment".
+For more information, see "Routing a Shipment" on page 263.

-12.7.2 Load Execution Pipeline
+Load Execution Pipeline

 Beginning from its creation, a load document flows through a set of transactions and statuses until its completion.
 This chain of transactions and shipment statuses is called the load execution pipeline.